 If you are not already logged into a myNVivo account (shown in the

-top right of the Transcription tab), log in now.
+myNVivo menu in the top right of the NVivo interface), log in now.
 If you need to change accounts, log out and back in again with the correct account.

 In the Transcription

-tab, click Add Files or drag and drop from the List Viewto add audio or video files to transcribe.
+dialog box, click Add Files to add audio or video files to transcribe.
 Once added, the files automatically upload to NVivo Transcription on the web.

 NOTE You can populate the Transcription

-tabbefore you open it—open a media file that you want to transcribe before opening the tab, or Control-clickthe file in the List View and select NVivo Transcription.
+dialog boxbefore you open it—open a media file that you want to transcribe before opening the dialog box, or right-clickthe file in the List View and select NVivo Transcription.